NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 ext2spice extresist on
 ```

-which instructs the SPICE converter to incorporate the resistance-extraction data into the output netlist.
+which instructs Magic to include the resistance-extraction data in the generated SPICE netlist.

-The final SPICE file therefore contains:
+The final netlist therefore includes:

 ```text
 Transistor devices